IQ-Inc/foosball-scoreboard-demo/README.md

 |  `'BG'`               | Black scores a goal  |
 |  `'GG'`               | Gold scores a goal   |

-The codes are configurable in the `foosball-score.serial` namespace.
+The codes are configurable in the Clojure `foosball-score.events` namespace.

 ## Developing